 Plan your Rovaniemi itinerary

 At the edge of the Arctic Circle, Rovaniemi in Finnish Lapland is a winter wonderland where snowy forests, Arctic wildlife, and rich Sámi culture create unforgettable experiences.
-Known as the “hometown of Santa Claus” and a prime spot for witnessing the Northern Lights, it offers everything from husky and reindeer safaris to cosy saunas and magical landscapes.
+Known as the “hometown of Santa Claus” and a prime spot for witnessing the Northern lights, it offers everything from husky sledding and reindeer sledding to cosy saunas and magical landscapes.

 Whether you are visiting for a day or a week, this guide covers everything you need to know, including tailored itineraries for 1, 2, 3, and 7 days in Rovaniemi, along with practical tips, seasonal advice, and FAQs to help you plan the perfect Lapland adventure.